Do I Qualify?

 The onset of effects and amount of time you will feel high from a cannabis product depend on how the body processes the THC.
 Let’s explore what this looks like with each kind of consumption method.

-Cannabis flower can be smoked (in a joint, bong, pipe, etc.) or vaped (using an herb vaporizer like this one), and the high onset and length are thought to be similar for each.
+There are many ways to smoke weed.
 When THC is inhaled, it is quickly and directly absorbed into the bloodstream through the lungs, peaking within 3-10 minutes.
-That’s why smoking and vaping have one of the fastest onsets, meaning you will feel the effects fairly quickly.
+That’s why smoking has one of the fastest onsets, meaning you will feel the effects fairly quickly.

-After smoking or vaping cannabis flower, you can expect to start feeling the THC in about 2-10 minutes.
+After smoking cannabis flower, you can expect to start feeling the THC in about 2-10 minutes.
 Flower highs feel the most intense at the beginning and start to fade about 30 minutes to an hour in for most users.
-Depending on how much you smoked or vaped, the high will altogether last 1-3 hours.
+Depending on how much you smoked, the high will altogether last 1-3 hours.
 For a new consumer, though, it’s important to point out that while the true high will only last a few hours, trace effects (such as lethargy) may linger for longer.

 Dabbing and Vaping Concentrates